 Non Converted revenue lands.

-The revenue lands are those land which have not been converted from agriculture to non-agricultural category.
-The application process for B Khata properties are very much similar to the application for A Khata properties although here it is to be done in a separate form for the purpose.
+The revenue lands are those land which has not been converted from agriculture to non-agricultural category.
+The application process for B Khata properties is very much similar to the application for A Khata properties although here it is to be done in a separate form for the purpose.

 Hence, you may apply for B Khata if you think and have the reason to believe that your property does not stand on a revenue land and may at least be part of the B Khata properties.
 Later on, you may even apply for A Khata status to avail of other benefits.

 Documents required for B Khata when compared to A Khata

 As stated earlier, B Khata needs a separate application form that is not the same as that of A Khata application form.
 Again, most documents required for the purpose are more or less similar except for some other additions.

 In fact, they have to give other documents like the title deed and other proofs that show that they have constructed property on non-agriculture land and that there is no violation of building norms.
 There must also be enough space for any future road widening too.